TOLL FREE:

 • If the X-rays are going to be directed towards the pelvic area, a pregnancy consent form will be filled out to verify that there is no chance of pregnancy.
 If there is a chance of pregnancy for these exams, please take a pregnancy test before you arrive.
 You could be asked to defer your exam if there is a question about your status.

-• Please let us know if you have any mobility limitations when booking your exam.
-We do not have patient lifts at any of our locations, so, unfortunately, you will need to visit a hospital if you need one.
+• Please let us know of any accessibility limitations when booking your exam.
+Although currently we do not have patient lifts available, our team is committed to working with you to find a safe, considerate solution for your individual situation.

 • If you are coming in for follow-up scoliosis imaging that was previously done in hospital, please return to that site to get the most accurate measurements.